T351 Week 9 - Fall 2013

 - This week:

-- Your Art Video storyboard or script are due (via Oncourse) today.
-These shold provide enough detail to serve as a guide for production / postproduction.
+- Your Art Video storyboard or script were due (via Oncourse) last week.
+These should provide enough detail to serve as a guide for production / postproduction.

 - Next Week: